GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *Danny Hillis*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts